liamjsm/knotel-docs/webapp/pages/index.md

 - [Knotel Discourse (community)](https://github.com/Knotable/knotel-discourse)
 - Knotel Bot (tba)

-All Knotel technology is served from our Amazon Web Services account, apart from email, which is sent via mailgun.
+All Knotel technology is served from our Amazon Web Services account, apart from email, which is sent via Postmark.